jjjaaackkk/rassilkaapi/README.md

-# test
+# Rassilka API

-Hello to my Rassilka API django drf test project!
+Hello to my test project!
+This is test Django/DRF project using Celery

 ## REQUIREMENTS

-You can find in file requirements.txt
+You can find in file **requirements.txt**

 ## INSTALLATION